-EDUC 4112.
-Secondary Choral Music Methods and Materials
+EDUC 4112 Secondary Choral Music Methods and Materials.

-Principles, methods, and materials for teaching choral music in middle school and high school, in the framework of the SC Visual and Performing Arts Curriculum Standards.
+Principles, methods, and materials for teaching choral music in middle school and high school, in the framework of the S.C.
+Visual and Performing Arts Curriculum Standards.
 Includes administrative and supervisory practices, rehearsal and vocal techniques, classroom discipline, and literature, including the music of the Americas, Africa, and Asia.
-Prerequisite: MUSC 2023, MUSC 3062.
-(Spring 2006)
+Required of all P-12 music education teacher candidates.
+Prerequisites: MUSC 2023, MUSC 3062.
+(Spring)

-EDUC 4122.
-Secondary Instrumental Music Methods and Materials
+EDUC 4122 Secondary Instrumental Music Methods and Materials

 Includes administrative and supervisory practices, marching band and jazz ensemble techniques, instrumental music software and computer-assisted instruction, and secondary instrumental literature including music of the Americas, Africa, and Asia.
-Prerequisite: MUSC 2023, MUSC 3062.
-(Spring 2006)
+Required of all P-12 music education teacher candidates.
+Prerequisites: MUSC 2023, MUSC 3062.
+(Spring)

-EDUC 4153.
-Methods of Teaching Secondary/Middle School English
+EDUC 4153 Methods of Teaching English in the Secondary/Middle School

 The principles and methods of teaching high/middle school English.
 Appropriate materials to be used will also be included.
-(Spring 2005)
+Required of all secondary English education teacher candidates.
+Offered at departmental discretion.

-EDUC 4162.
-Methods of Teaching Social Studies on the Secondary/Middle School Level
+EDUC 4202 Methods of Teaching Science in the Secondary/Middle School